I3ck/rust-3d/README.md

 PointCloud3D //a point cloud holding 3d positions ProjectionToPlane //a projection onto a plane FilterBox2D //box filter for 2D space
-FilterCircle2D //circle filter for 2D space
+FilterCircle //circle filter for 2D space
 FilterPC2D //filter which can be used for point clouds in 2D space FilterPC3D //filter which can be used for point clouds in 3D space FilterAndPC2D //filter combinator to get the result of applying many 2D filters in a chain